synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

         send_status()
 ```

-There’s that send_status() routine again, and we still don’t know anything about it.
+There"s that send_status() routine again, and we still don"t know anything about it.

 Luckily, it is next in the source code.